-- Your data is held securely and confidentially for as long as it is legally required and in line with our Privacy and Retention Policies:
+Your data is held securely and confidentially for as long as it is legally required and in line with our Privacy and Retention Policies:

-- Necessary details will be shared with Payment providers (e.g. Stripe) in order to take payments
+- Necessary details will be shared with payment providers (e.g. Stripe) in order to take payments.
+(Clause 8)

-- You are responsible for the accuracy of the information you supply and how you use the results
+- You are responsible for the accuracy of the information you supply and how you use the results.
+(Clause 4.1)

-- Gydeline Ltd incorporated and registered in England and Wales with company number 09559617 whose registered office is at 48 St. Nicholas Street, Cornwall, PL31 1AG (Supplier).
+- Gydeline Ltd incorporated and registered in England and Wales with company number 09559617 whose registered office is at Office 18 ESAM, Carluddon Technology Park, St Austell, Cornwall, PL26 8WE (Supplier).

 - The company who has agreed to be subject to the terms of this agreement (Customer).

-- The Supplier has developed an advisory software application (Gydeline) which is delivered as an online service to assist businesses in monitoring specific compliance, including, but not limited to, legal and governing body requirements.
+- The Supplier has developed an advisory software application (Gydeline) which is delivered as an online service to assist organisations in assessing and monitoring their broad compliance, including, but not limited to, legal and governing body requirements.

 - The Customer wishes to use the Supplier’s Service in its business operations.

 - The Supplier has agreed to provide and the Customer has agreed to use the Supplier’s Services subject to the terms and conditions of this agreement.

 1.1.
 The definitions and rules of interpretation in this clause apply in this agreement.